Digital Nomad Life in kobe, Japan

 We asked digital nomads and expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Kobe, Japan, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a shared apartment to a private house.
 Next, you should research the different neighborhoods in Kobe to find one that suits your lifestyle and needs.
 Some popular areas for expats include Sannomiya, Ashiya, and Rokko Island.
 Once you have a general idea of where you'd like to live, you can start searching for available properties.
 Websites like Suumo, Homes, and GaijinPot have listings for apartments and houses in Kobe.
 You can also use a real estate agent to help you find a place.
 They can provide you with listings that match your criteria, arrange viewings, and help you with the application process.
 When you find a place you like, you'll need to apply for it.
 This usually involves filling out an application form and providing proof of income.
 If your application is accepted, you'll need to pay a deposit and possibly key money (a non-refundable payment to the landlord).
 Finally, you'll sign a lease agreement.
 Make sure to read it carefully and understand all the terms before signing.
 Remember, finding a place to live in a foreign country can be challenging, so be patient and don't rush the process.
-It's important to find a place where you'll be comfortable and happy," said one expat who made the move to kobe.
+It's important to find a place where you'll be comfortable and happy," remarked one foreigner who made the move to kobe.

 What do people appreciate most about the culture in kobe?